bitcoinerlab/descriptors/HARDWARE_WALLETS.md

-Many hardware wallets need to register non-standard wallet policies before they can display addresses or sign. `registerWallet(...)` stores what the device returns in the manager state.
+Many hardware wallets need to register non-standard wallet policies before they can display addresses or sign. `registerWallet(...)` stores what the device returns in the session state.
 If registration is not needed, or the policy is already known, the helper skips the extra device step when possible.

 ## Sign And Finalize